All Episodes

 The law answers that question one way or the other, but not both.

-Only in politics can you take completely inconsistent positions.
+Only in politics can you take completely inconsistent positions if that's what it takes to promote your agenda.

 So the route to gay marriage first required getting rid of the Defensive Marriage Act.

-That was Act one.
+That was Act 1.

-Here comes the gay marriage case, and they strike down their own reasoning from two years ago.
+Here comes the gay marriage case and they strike down their own reasoning from two years ago.

 Two years ago they say marriage, the states virtually control it.